TheParasiteProject/build_soong/docs/map_files.md

 May be used in combination with `llndk` if the symbol is exposed to both APEX and the LL-NDK.

+### draft

+Indicates that the version or symbol is intended to be introduced in a future API level, but the API has not been finalized yet.

+Currently, `draft` behaves like `platform-only` and hides the symbol from all NDK stubs, and requires dlsym() to be accessed from CTS.
+Future changes to stub handling may make these symbols directly accessible from the CTS, thus `draft` should be used over `platform-only` if there is an intent to stabilize the API later.

 ### introduced

 Indicates the version in which an API was first introduced in the NDK.
 For